 Math Lesson-participate in a live math lesson with a small group, led by an elementary teacher

 Reading group- led by reading specialist in a small group (frequency is individualized)

 Science lesson typically a class presentation, led by an elementary teacher

 Morning Meeting and updating work plan,

 History lesson typically a class presentation, led by an elementary teacher

 Extended work period to complete follow-up work, and finally end the day with a

 Language lesson small group of peers and an elementary teacher.

 Teachers will meet with small groups of students for direct lessons throughout the day and the week as well as have multiple check-ins and short student conferences weekly, as we do in our physical classrooms.
 We are establishing ways for our teaching staff to incorporate Montessori materials into their digital lessons and adapting some materials for use at home by students.

-To help ease the transition between in-person and digital learning students will have school-issued Chromebooks preloaded with teacher-selected resources and In line with Montessori philosophy of preparing the environment, we will continue to incorporate technology lessons, including the use of Google Classroom, for long-term assignments such as 3rd Year Biography, Research Mosaic, or SYP, research, and typing.
+To help ease the transition between in-person and digital learning, students will have school-issued Chromebooks preloaded with selected resources.
+In line with the Montessori philosophy of preparing the environment, we will continue to incorporate technology lessons, including the use of Google Classroom, for long-term assignments such as 3rd-year Biography, Research Mosaic, or SYP, research, and typing.
 Individual Chromebooks will replace the use of classroom laptops and provide a smooth transition among virtual, hybrid, and in-person learning and teaching.